liamappelbe/fftea/README.md

 - The main FFT class is constructed with a given size, so that the twiddle factors only have to be calculated once.
 This is particularly handy for STFT.
-- Doesn't use a wrapper class for complex numbers, just uses an array of doubles with elements alternating: `[real0, imag0, real1, imag1...]`.
+- Doesn't use a wrapper class for complex numbers, just uses a Float64x2List.
   Every little wrapper class is a seperate allocation and dereference.
 For inner loop code, like FFT's complex number math, this makes a big difference.
+  Float64x2 can also take advantage of SIMD optimisations.
 - FFT algorithm is in-place, so no additional arrays are allocated.
 - Loop based FFT, rather than recursive.
-- Using trig tricks to only calculate a quarter of the twiddle factors.
+- Using trigonometric tricks to only calculate a quarter of the twiddle factors.

 ## Usage